Code-Institute-Submissions/MoMo-says-project2/README.md

 - Favicon
     The project uses a favicon made with the favicon.ico generator tool to make the page more visually appealing.
-    The image is a cropped version of the company logo.
+    The image is a cropped version of the webpage logo.
     [favicon-generator.org](https://www.favicon-generator.org/)

 - Audiotrimmer